Rosedale East Mines, High Barring Cottages

 Swainby Ailesbury Ironstone Mine Tunnel Entrances

-One tunnel for for ventilation and the other the main drift, both are full of water and filled with earth a very short distance in.
+One tunnel was for ventilation and the other the main drift, both are full of water and filled with earth a very short distance in.

-There are a number of collapses behind the tunnels, probably the remains of a ventilation shaft marked on the maps, a large spoil heap is also very prominent.
+There are a number of depressions behind the tunnels where the workings have collapsed, the remains of a ventilation shaft are marked higher up the hillside, a large spoil heap without vegitation is also very prominent.

 Swainby Ailesbury Ironstone Mine Spoil Heap